mrjdomingus/Snippets-and-Links/Ubuntu/Useful-aliases-and-shell-functions.md

-# Usef aliases and shell functions
+# Useful aliases and shell functions

 ## Show SSL certificate as text (define function in `.bashrc`)